auditOne/documentation/markdowns/Importance_of_choosing_the_right_validator.md

 Because this group of validators support several networks, it may be the case that they are less capable of answering very detailed questions about a specific network in comparison to protocol developer validators.

-## Individual Validators

-As the name insists, an individual validator typically consists of one to four people and are more focused on one or a small amount of networks.
-Their smaller size and narrower focus can mean that they are more responsive to the questions and needs of their delegators.
-They are also very valuable to the decentralization of the network.

-A disadvantage of delegating to an individual validator is its less robust support and monitoring when compared to professional validators due to the smaller size of the operation.

 ## Fund validators